mgtz505/mgtz505/README.md

 <h2 align="center"> Welcome to my GitHub Account! </h2>
 <p> I have an insatiable desire to learn and am excited to use my engineering skills alongside my accumulated experience from four years working in finance.
-Check out my pinned repos below to see what I've been working on lately!
+Check out my pinned repos below to see what I've been working on lately!</p>

 <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="400" />

 <h3> 💻  What I'm currrently learning: </h3>
 I'm tackling a Udemy course on Data Structures and Algorithms in Python.
-I'm also gearing up to complete my Google Coursera Certificate in Project Managment.
+I also just completed my [portfolio](https://www.marcus-gutierrez.com/) using a particularly cool starter with gatsby.js.
 <h3> 🗓 My Day-to-day: </h3>
 I'm completing the 100 Days of Code Challenge.
 See what I've been up to:
 <img align="center" alt="Twitter Follow" src="https://img.shields.io/twitter/follow/CodesMgutierrez?style=social">